The Lowland by Jhumpa Lahiri

 Joshua Hammer is a former Newsweek bureau chief and correspondent-at-large in Africa and the Middle East.
 His forthcoming book is The Badass Librarians of Timbuktu: And Their Race to Save the World’s Most Precious Manuscripts.
 (July 2015)

 Michael Hofmann is a poet and translator.
 He has translated nine books by Joseph Roth and was awarded the PEN translation prize for String of Pearls.
 His Selected Poems were published in 2010.
 He lives in London.

 Jennifer Homans is the author of Apollo’s Angels: A History of Ballet.
-She is the Founder and Director of the Center for Ballet and the Arts at New York University, where she is also a Distinguished Scholar in Residence in History and European and Mediterranean Studies.
-(March 2015)
+She is the Founder and Director of the Center for Ballet and the Arts at NYU, where she is also a Distinguished Scholar in Residence in History and European and Mediterranean Studies.
+(June 2015)

 David Kaiser is Chair of the Board of Just Detention International, a health and human rights organization that seeks to end sexual abuse in detention centers.
 Lovisa Stannow is the Executive Director of Just Detention International.
 (October 2013)

 Perry Link is Chancellorial Chair for Teaching Across Disciplines at the University of California at Riverside.
 He translated China’s Charter 08 manifesto into English and recently co-edited No Enemies, No Hatred, a collection of essays and poems by Liu Xiaobo.
 His latest book is An Anatomy of Chinese: Rhythm, Metaphor, Politics and his translation of the autobiography of the Chinese dissident astrophysicist Fang Lizhi, The Most Wanted Man in China: My Journey from Science to Exile, will be published in early 2016.